 How much is this going to cost?

 The rough estimate is that this is about a $1M project.
 This includes clubhouse, pool, playground, additional parking, drainage, and all other fees to develop an amenities area of about 1 acre.
 It could be more or less depending on a variety of factors.
 Some of that is within our control and some is not.
-Some choices are ours while other items are going to be required.
+Some choices are ours while other items are going to be required by commercial codes.

 When do we pay the annual dues?